Background

 • Dogs with diabetes or obesity should also stay away from oranges due to the high sugar content.
 Consult your vet if you’re unsure about introducing new foods to your dog’s diet.

+Paying attention to portion sizes ensures your dog enjoys the food without experiencing negative side effects.
 Feeding your dog oranges is safe and even beneficial when done thoughtfully.
 Start small, watch for any adverse reactions, and always prioritize your pet’s health and comfort.

 When to Avoid Feeding Oranges to Dogs

-Although oranges can be a refreshing and nutritious snack for some dogs, they’re not suitable for every pup.
+Although oranges can be a refreshing and nutritious snack for some dogs, they’re not good for every pup.
 Certain health conditions and sensitivities make this fruit more of a risk than a reward.
 Pay attention to your dog’s unique needs and behaviors before sharing a slice.

 Maltese Dog Standing near oranges